RitvikGoparaju/IntegratedTravelPortal/README.md

 **Note**

-Presently, I am using "Flight" class only for the sake of "Bus".
+Presently, I am using `Flight` class only for the sake of `Bus`.
 After all, same members (origin, destination, etc.) exist even for Bus also.
 Eventually, I would go for the right **semantics** to make it more user-friendly.

 **How to run the application?**